If you’re looking at treatment options for depression or schizophrenia, your doctor might suggest Rexulti (brexpiprazole) for you.

 Possibly.
 If you begin experiencing side effects that make taking Rexulti an issue, your doctor will likely lower your dose.
 However, they must also find a balance between treating your condition and managing the drug’s side effects.

-If lowering your dose causes Rexulti to not treat your condition effectively, talk with your doctor.
+If lowering your dose causes Rexulti to treat your condition less effectively, talk with your doctor.
 Together, you can weigh the benefits and risks of taking Rexulti.
-This can help you and your doctor determine if the drug is right for you or whether you should try another treatment.
+This can help you and your doctor determine whether the drug is right for you or if you should try another treatment.

 Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.